 What documents do you need when you apply for this visa?

 You will need to provide the following documents to support your visa application:

-- a short-term study visa letter from the University of Westminster.
+- a short-term student visa letter from the University of Westminster.
 This letter will confirm that we hold a Tier 4 sponsor licence and will confirm the details of your course.
 Please contact [email protected] once you have been accepted onto a short course here.
 If you are a 1-semester Study Abroad student, the Education Abroad team will provide you with this letter

 - evidence that you can support yourself during your trip, eg bank statements or payslips for the last six months

 - details of where you intend to stay and your travel plans – you should not pay for accommodation or travel until you get your visa

 You may need to provide additional documents depending on your circumstances, eg evidence of your:

 - previous study, eg academic certificates, references or transcripts